CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

 ## addDrawDefinition

 Adds a drawDefinition to an event in a tournamentRecord.
 Called after [generateDrawDefinition](#generateDrawDefinition).

-- @param (object) tournamentRecord - passed in automatically by tournamentEngine
-- @param {string} eventId - unique identifier for the event to which drawDefinition should be added
-- @param {object} drawDefinition - JSON object matching drawDefinition specification

 ```js
 const { drawDefinition, error } = generateDrawDefinition(drawDefinitionValues);